-As part of your application process to becoming an educational leader through HUC-JIR, we encourage you to speak with a professional in the Department of Admissions and Recruitment.
-This informal, preliminary consultation is a way for us to get to know you better and make sure you are taking the right steps in preparation, and for you to ask your questions and be sure now is the right time for you to apply.
+As part of the application process to the HUC-JIR School of Education, we require that you to speak with a professional in the Office of Recruitment and Admissions.
+This informal, preliminary consultation is a way for us to get to know you better and make sure you are taking the right steps in preparation, and for you to ask your questions and for be sure that this is the right time for you to apply.
 Use this link to quickly schedule a time to speak with a member of our team as soon as someone is available.

 Please submit a sample of your work in Jewish education for which you are particularly proud and/or from which you learned a valuable lesson.
 For example, this may be a lesson plan, a program outline that you designed, a d’var torah, or a video of you in action from any Jewish educational setting of your choosing.
 For example, you can share with us a detailed description of a religious school lesson that you created and taught, a learning session that you created for a group of campers at a summer camp or in your Hillel, a video of you teaching, a song session that you led or an art activity you facilitated.
 If you have questions about the appropriateness of a specific sample of your work, do not hesitate to contact the School of Education's Recruitment and Leadership Development Associate, Micol Zimmerman, MAJE at firstname.lastname@example.org.